On This Page:

 - WordPress Importer: Import content from another WordPress site using an export file.
 Imports can include: posts, pages and other custom post types; comments; custom fields and post meta; categories, tags and terms from custom taxonomies; authors; media (if included in the export file).

-- WP Document Revisions: While WordPress now natively provides a simple history for changes to posts and pages, this tool enables a document management system for attachments, a collaboration tool to help teams draft, edit and refine documents, and a file hosting solution to deliver documents to users with different roles, such as blog members, or the public.
+- WP Document Revisions: While WordPress now natively provides a simple history for changes to posts and pages, this tool enables a document management system for attachments.
+Use as a collaboration tool to help teams draft, edit and refine documents, or a file hosting solution to deliver documents to users with different roles, such as blog members, or the public.

 - Carousel Slider: Using a theme that doesn't come with a "slider"?
 Activate this plugins to add a carousel of images to any page or post.